rbw/pyfiq/README.md

 - **Non-breaking API**: decorate any function with `@pyfiq.fifo(...)` and call it as usual, queued transparently.
 - **Zero-config**: no brokers, orchestrators, or external services required.

-Decorated functions behave like normal Python functions, but instead of executing immediately, they’re placed into a FIFO queue for asynchronous processing by background workers.
+Decorated functions behave like normal Python functions, but instead of executing immediately, they're placed into a FIFO queue for asynchronous processing by background workers.

 pyfiq is designed for workflows where **ordering matters more than raw throughput**, such as event-driven, state-changing operations.